 Comment: as usual whether they do or do not allow cats in HDB flats depends on a balancing act between the benefits and detriments to the community of cat ownership by some residents.
 If the problem is irresponsible cat ownership by some residents isn’t the solution to make these cat owners more responsible rather than to simply ban cats entirely?

-Note: this is an updating post on the a policy that I have written about before.
+Note: this is an updating post on a policy that I have written about before.
 Nothing has changed.

 Comment: This looks like control-freakery to me.
 A government that wants Singapore to be squeaky clean and not spoiled by nasty animals.
 What about nasty people?
 And certain dog breeds are allowed in HDB flats.
 Is this also an example of speciesism?